 \textit{Case 1}.
-Suppose Equation (\ref{2kD=a+b}) where $a,b$ are odd and $2^{k}d$ is even, and all of them are perfect square numbers.
-Rewriting that equation similarly to Pythagoras' theorem, gives:
+Suppose \eqref{2kD=a+b} with $a,b$ odd integers, $2^{k}d$ an even integer, and all of them are perfect square numbers.
+Rewriting \eqref{2kD=a+b} similar to Pythagoras' theorem gives

 \textit{Remark}.
 Since $a,b, 2^{k}d$ are positive and perfect square numbers, if we apply to each of them a square root, they are still integers.
-Therefore $a^{n/2}$, $b^{n/2}$ are odd and $(2^{k}d)^{n/2}$ is even.
-It is evident that a \textit{necessary condition} for Equation (\ref{pita}) is that $(a^{n/2}, b^{n/2}, (2^{k}d)^{n/2})$ must be a Pythagorean triple.
-Let us consider a similar procedure as demonstrated in Section \ref{npar}. \begin{enumerate} \item Let $d=1$.
-This case is proved following a similar reasoning as shown in \mbox{Lemma \ref{2knpar}} (Case 1) under the here mentioned conditions.
+Recall that we are considering positive numbers only.
+Therefore, $a^{n/2}$, $b^{n/2}$ are odd, and $(2^{k}d)^{n/2}$ is even.
+It is evident that a \textit{necessary condition} for \eqref{pita} is that $(a^{n/2}, b^{n/2}, (2^{k}d)^{n/2})$ must be a \textit{primitive} Pythagorean triple.
+Let us consider a similar procedure as shown in Section~\ref{npar}. \begin{enumerate} \item Let $d=1$.
+This case is proved by following similar reasoning as shown in Lemma~\ref{2knpar} (Case 1) under the above-mentioned conditions.
 Therefore, by contradiction, $2^{k}\in\mathbb{Q}^c$.

-\item Let $d>1$ and $d$ is odd.
-This case is proved following similar steps as explained in Lemma \ref{2kdnpar} (Case 1).
+\item Let $d>1$ and $d$ odd.
+This case is proved by following similar steps as explained in Lemma~\ref{2kdnpar} (Case 1).
 Therefore, by contradiction, we assert that $2^{k}d\in\mathbb{Q}^c$.

 \item Synthesizing, $2^{k}d\in\mathbb{Q}^c$. \end{enumerate}